loathers/garbage-collector/README.md

 ### `quick` flag

-_EXPERIMENTAL_ Garbo will sacrifice some optimal behaviors to run quicker.
+Garbo will sacrifice some optimal behaviors to run quicker.
 Estimated and actual profits may be less accurate in this mode.

-- Many non-critical mall searches will instead check historical price with a max age of 1 week.
 - `maximizerCombinationLimit` will be set to 100000.
 - [Brimstone equipment](https://kol.coldfront.net/thekolwiki/index.php/Blasphemous_Bedizenment) will be ignored by the maximizer to reduce possible combinations.
 - Stasis at max 5 rounds, instead of up to 20.

+Use `quickgear` to only speed up the maximizer, and `quickcombat` to only speed up combat.

 ### Turncount